What are panty lines?

 7. Try power panties

 If you’re in love with the idea of a smooth surface under your clothes, try power panties by Spanx or some other compression-style panty that’s cut like a short.
 These will give you a smooth backside.
 The risk is that whatever you hold in will bulge out above your panties, like a muffin-top, or below, leaving a weird ridge on your thigh.
-These compression undies, called shapewear, are also not very comfortable.
+These compression undies, aka shapewear, are also not very comfortable.

 How do you hide panty lines?